ndp/csster/README.md

 ### Inserting into the DOM
 Function that outputs a set of rules into the DOM is <code>Csster.insertCss</code> and can be replaced if desired.

+## V2.0 Changes

+### To upgrade from 1.0 or before

+* Change `Csster.browser` to call `Csster.browserInfo()`, which returns the same thing.
+* Change `has:` macro implementations to `mixin:`.

+### Other changes:

+* use ES6 for implementation and provide a more compressed and clean script.
+* add ability to turn off property name validation.
+* add ability to warn about unknown browser extensions for property names.

 ## Links

 * [Demo of the color functions and macros](http://ndpsoftware.com/csster/demo.html)